 Child Focus offers a limited childcare option for children age 0-5 to meet the unique needs of staff and working parents.
-Childcare hours are 7:00 AM to 5:30 PM.
+Childcare hours are 7:00AM to 5:30PM.
 These classrooms provide experiences planned by qualified staff to promote developmental growth in all areas, in a safe, nurturing learning environment.
 We have one childcare classroom for children ages 0 - 3 for up to 12 children.
-For children ages 3 - 5, we provide childcare services for a limited number of slots in two of our extended day Head Start Classrooms.
+For children ages 3 - 5, we provide childcare services for up to 7 children at this time in two of our extended day Head Start Classrooms.